Meet our talented and dedicated administration team.

 Diane Greenberger, Executive Assistant to the Head of School, has been involved in Heilicher for several years as a parent, volunteer and part-time employee before taking on her current full-time role.
 Prior to spending several years at home with her two children, Diane was a Certified Microsoft Instructor and Project Manager for a local software training company.
 She also has an administrative background in several fields.
 Diane, her husband Martin and their children, Kalman and Lily (former and current Heilicher students), enjoy camping and family bikes rides.

-Karen Hoppe, Chief Financial Officer, grew up in Bemidji, Minnesota and has spent the past 26 years in Minneapolis.
+Karen Hoppe, Director of Finance, grew up in Bemidji, Minnesota and has spent the past 26 years in Minneapolis.
 She earned her BA in Business Management from Bethel College and her Executive MBA from the University of St Thomas.
 Karen has served in various finance leadership roles in the non-profit sector; most recently as the Vice President, Finance & Operations for the Alzheimer’s Association Minnesota-North Dakota Chapter (Association) where she was responsible for operations, finance, and HR functions as well as oversight of internal IT operations.
 Prior to joining the management team at the Association, Karen was the controller and the CFO at the Minneapolis Jewish Federation for 12 years.
 Karen and her husband Steve reside in Minnetonka and have a married daughter.
 In her spare time, Karen enjoys playing piano, spending time with her husband, doing gardening, and taking long walks.
 Karen is excited to begin working closely with the faculty and leadership team at Heilicher.

 Liz Kaplan, Head Chef, studied at culinary school in Vancouver, Canada, and then spent three years cooking in Italy.
 Before coming to Heilicher, she was the Executive Sous Chef at Lucia’s in Uptown Minneapolis for four years.
-She lives in South Minneapolis with her husband, who is also a chef, and their young daughter.
+She lives in South Minneapolis with her husband, who is also a chef, and their young children.
 Liz spends her free time in the backyard with her family tending to the vegetable garden and raising chickens.

 N. Melegari (Mel) Newman, Office Administrator, earned her B.S. in Communication Arts with a Major in Theater & Dance and a Minor in Music from the University of Wisconsin-Superior.
 Mel came to Heilicher because she feels that facilitating the education of children (our future) is important and rewarding.
 Mel and her husband, Scott, have three children and have hosted several exchange students from Brazil and Germany.
 In her non-school time, she sings in the praise-and-worship band her husband leads, watches her children’s sporting events and travels.
 She highly values the cross-spiritual enlightenment she gains by working within this community.